Brokttv/food101-preprocessing/README.md

 - `ImageFolder_Loader.py`: Split a folder of class-labeled images into train/val/test folders with an 80/10/10 ratio, apply image transforms, create PyTorch ImageFolder datasets and DataLoaders, and print dataset statistics.

--`project_structures.dm`: A visualization of each project directory structure.
+- `projects_structure.dm`: A visualization of each project directory structure.